Nutritayaneventura/nutritayaneventura.github.io/README.md

 # AI-RPG

-**AI-RPG** is a proof-of-concept Dungeons & Dragons (D&D) inspired game powered by AI.
+**AI-RPG** is a Dungeons & Dragons (D&D) inspired game powered by AI.
 In this game, players interact with an AI Dungeon Master (DM) via a chat interface.
 The DM generates narrative responses using a large language model (LLM), while AI-generated images (via Stable Diffusion) and ambient soundtracks create an immersive experience.

 ## Features